outbe/outbe-contracts/README.md

 Optimize is a process of shrinking the binary to fit into `store-core` transaction which is done by the standard CosmWasm [optimizer](https://github.com/CosmWasm/optimizer).

+_Just in case of any questions, please refer to the [official docs](https://cosmwasm.cosmos.network/wasmd/getting-started/cli#upload-code)._

 To make an optimized build, run the following command:

 ```shell